jackytameducation/assessforge/README.md

 - ✅ **Clean Whitespace**: Removed excessive whitespace from all option text
 - ✅ **Correct Structure**: Stimulus contains topic header, options with letters, and instructions

-These improvements ensure robust handling of large files and proper QTI 2.1 structure for EMQ questions in Inspera and other LMS platforms.
+These improvements ensure robust handling of large files, proper question sequencing, and correct QTI 2.1 structure for all question types in Inspera and other LMS platforms.

+### ⚠️ Known Limitations

+- **Font Formatting**: While bold, italic, underline, superscript, and subscript are supported, the extraction depends on how the DOCX was created.
+Non-standard formatting may not be captured.
+- **Extra Line Break in Inspera**: After editing a question in Inspera and clicking "Save", an extra line break may be added.
+This appears to be Inspera platform behavior and may not be fully avoidable through QTI output changes.

 ## 🔌 API Documentation